modal-inria/Kernalytics/doc/scala.md

 ## Why not R ?

-- scala is statically typed and compiled, which helps a lot when writing code.
-A lot of validation is performed before anything is run.
+- Scala is statically typed and compiled, which helps when writing code.
+A lot of validation is performed before anything is run
-- it is faster
+- Scala is faster, it is compiled and run on the JVM
-- language is much more coherent
+- Scala is much more coherent and functional programming is more developed

 ## Why not C++ ?